josephvgraffeo/portfolio-tic-tac-toe/README.md

 [Play a game for yourself!](https://tic-tac-toe-react-jg.web.app)

 Updates: The game would not reset to the "X" player when a round ended, that has been fixed.
 Fixed game so resetting the board works properly, even when there is no winner for the round.
 Added a reset scoreboard function, which also resets the game board.
-Winner modal and background color change to winner players color added.
+Winner modal added and background color change to winning players color added.
 All styling was customized.